math-io/continued-fraction/README.md

 ## Implementation

-The underlying function of this module were ported from the [Boost C++ library][boost-library] and use the modified Lentz algorithm.
+The underlying functions used by this module were ported from the [Boost C++ library][boost-library] and use the modified Lentz algorithm.

 References:
 > Numeric Recipes in C++, W. H. Press et all, chapter 5, p 175 - 179